Is Your Family Ready for a Big Storm?

-Include protein such as tuna; add in dry cereal or granola, peanut butter, dried fruit, nuts, nonperishable pasteurized milk, high energy drinks and juices, crackers, infant formula for any babies.
+Include protein such as tuna; add in dry cereal or granola, peanut butter, dried fruit, nuts, nonperishable pasteurized milk, high energy drinks and juices, crackers and infant formula for any babies.

-Invest in a good hand can opener, mess kit with plates, cups, utensils, napkins, extra plastic utensils and cups, pet bowls.
+Invest in a good hand can opener, mess kit with plates, cups, utensils, napkins, extra plastic utensils and cups and pet bowls.

 Copy key items such as health and homeowner insurance policies; power of attorney; bank accounts.
 Also, photograph or video home contents in advance, in case they’re damaged.

-Cots or sleeping bags with pillows, sheets, blankets make overnights comfortable.
+Cots or sleeping bags with pillows, sheets and blankets make overnights comfortable.